April in Thailand is the hottest month of the year, with temperatures often reaching 38–40°C (100–104°F).

 FAQ about Thailand in April

-Is April a Good Time to Visit Thailand?
+2. Is April a good month to visit Thailand?

 Monthly Weather and Travel Information for Thailand